gengyu89/gengyu89.github.io/_posts/2020-10-15-gmt-study-notes.markdown

 **Preface**

 These techniques aim to improve your working efficiency of producing figures with *Generic Mapping Tools*.
 Although the document uses GMT 4 for demonstrations, it is not difficult for readers to follow the ideas and rewrite them in GMT 5 or higher.
 The author reserves the copyright of the figures in the examples.
-The full scripts for producing these figures will not be shared.
+Full scripts for producing these figures will not be released to the public.

 ### Preparatory knowledge

 **Syntax incompatibilities**

 Since there is no inheritance relationship between GMT 4 and GMT 5, preferably install both versions, do not try to modify a GMT 4 script to make it work on GMT 5, vice versa.
 It is a waste of time and sometimes unattainable.
-Moreover, it is not a good idea to switch on the Compatibility Mode of GMT 5, either.
-Firstly, turning on the Compatibility Mode would result in the co-existence of GMT 4 syntax and GMT 5 syntax in the same script, which is not a good thing.
+Moreover, it is not a good idea to switch on the *Compatibility Mode* of GMT 5, either.
+Firstly, turning on the Compatibility Mode would result in the co-existence of GMT 4 syntax and GMT 5 syntax in the same script, which is not good practice.
 Secondly, there are always problems to make a GMT 4 script run in GMT 5.
 The Compatibility Mode does not solve the problems as you expected.

 Here is a list of page settings that only exist in GMT 4 and could raise warnings in GMT 5 even with Compatibility Mode on:
 ```